 - Develop, enhance, and deepen your understanding through the practical application of the skills and knowledge gained in this learning series to case studies and scenarios

-- Register below by using your Northern Health credentials.
+- Enroll below by using your Northern Health credentials.

 - If you are a Northern Health employee and unable to access the course, please contact the Northern Health Service Desk at 1 888 558 4357 or email@example.com.

 - Enroll below using the UNBC SSO and the Discover tool.